bazelbuild/rules_apple/doc/common_info.md

 mutually exclusive, i.e. you can only specify one or the other for a particular build.

+In case you want to have different compiler and linker flags, you can use `--features=include_clang_rt` and specify the required compiler and linker flags yourself.

 -->

 ### linkmap Generation {#objc_generate_linkmap}